-For Years 10 and 11, pupils study nine, 10 or 11 GCSEs, depending on preferences.
+For Years 10 and 11, pupils study either nine or ten GCSEs, depending on preferences.
 All pupils take Maths, English Language and Literature and either three separate Sciences or Double Award Science GCSEs.
-All pupils must take at least one modern or classical language and at least one humanity (History, Geography or Religious Studies).
+All pupils must take at least one modern or classical language and at least one humanity (History, Geography or Religious Education).
 Beyond these stipulations, any combination of subjects is possible.
-Pupils are strongly encouraged to continue to pursue a wide range of extra-curricular activities, in order to maintain breadth and balance in their lives.
+Pupils are strongly encouraged to continue to pursue a wide range of extracurricular activities, in order to maintain breadth and balance in their lives.

 |Subjects available at GCSE in Years 10 and 11: